stevedonovan/Lake/doc/index.md

 The `lua` program either links against the static or the dynamic library; if statically linked, then it has to export its symbols (otherwise Lua C extensions could not find the Lua API symbols).
 Again, always link against the runtime (`dynamic`).

 This executable needs to load symbols from shared libraries ('dl'), to support interactive command-line editing ('readline') and needs the maths libraries ('math').
 Expressing as needs simplifies things enormously, because `lake` knows that a program on Linux that needs 'readline' will also need to link against 'history' and 'ncurses', whereas on OS X it just needs to link against 'readline'.
-On Windows, the equivalent functionality is part of the OS.
+On Windows, equivalent functionality is part of the OS.

 The `luac` program always links statically.